aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 **Important Considerations for ARM nodes**
 * EKS currently supports running A1 instances with Kubernetes version 1.12 only
-* The EKS ARM preview is only available in us-west-2.
+* The preview is only available in us-west-2.
 You must create your EKS cluster in this region.
 * VPC resource controller and coredns will be running in x86_64 node

 ## Key Resources